 12.1 The OOD will aim for the first boat to finish after 50 to 60 minutes, using the Shorten Course procedure if necessary.

 12.2 The Finishing Window (i.e. the time limit for boats to finish after the first boat sails the course and finishes) is 25 minutes.
-(Changes to SI for Club racing 12.2)
+(Changes to Whitefriars SI for Club racing 12.2)

-12.3 Boats failing to finish within the Finishing Window shall be scored Did Not Finish without a hearing.
+12.3 Boats failing to finish within the Finishing Window shall be scored “Did Not Finish” without a hearing.
 This changes RRS 35, A4 and A5.

 13 Protests and Requests for Redress